Setup Kubernetes 1.14 Cluster on CentOS 7.6

 sudo yum update -y

-After your system has been update, we are now ready to setup Kubernetes cluster.
-We will first setup docker and then setup Kubernetes.
+After your system has been updated, we are now ready to set up a Kubernetes cluster.
+We will first set up Docker and then setup Kubernetes.

 Install and setup Master and Worker Nodes

-Please ensure you have applied following steps to both master and worker node before moving on to steps specific to each nodes.
-Below steps are common for both master and worker nodes.
+Please ensure you have applied the following steps to both master and worker nodes before moving on to steps specific to each node.
+The below steps are common for both master and worker nodes.

 Install and Setup Docker